top of page

 “The Red Beings will find us,” I said.
 “We must leave.”

 “To where?”
 Lecia cried.
 “We have gone far enough.”
 She followed me into the kitchen, and we sat on a bench at a long wooden table.
 “There is no one left for us to find,” Lecia said.
 She touched the smooth wood with her hand.
-“We will be lost and shall die of hunger.”
+“We will be lost and die of hunger.”

 I refilled our pouches with food and water.